CtrlK

 Completeness

-Clearly answers both 'what' (toolkit for creating animated GIFs with validators and animation primitives) and 'when' (explicitly states 'This skill applies when users request animated GIFs or emoji animations for Slack' with a concrete example trigger phrase).
+Clearly answers both 'what' (toolkit for creating animated GIFs with validators and animation primitives) and 'when' (explicitly states 'This skill applies when users request animated GIFs or emoji animations for Slack' with an example trigger phrase).

 3 / 3